 The administration of the IDBF consists of the Congress and the Council.
 The Congress is a representation of all Full and Basic members.
 Because this is too large a group for day to day business, the management is done by the Executive Committee.

-Below is the list of members of the council and the executive committee with their email addresses, or for general enquires contact the IDBF.
+Below is the list of members of the council and the executive committee with their email addresses, of course you can also contact the IDBF.

 Senior Vice President

 Has been involved in dragon boating in Hong Kong since 1988 and is the President of Hong Kong China Dragon Boat Association.
 He was previously part of the Hong Kong National team and also also been part of their management group at World Championships.
-The Organising Committee of the successful 12th Club Crew World Championship in 2012 was Chaired by him.
-Among his other responsibilities, he is the Chairman of the Hong Kong Water Sport Council.
+The Organizing Committee of the successful 12th Club Crew World championship in 2012 was Chaired by him.
+Among his other responsibilities, he is the Chairman of the Hong Kong water Sport council.

 2nd Vice President